ddowse/pfSense-pkg-openvpn-multihop/README.md

 ![readme-nat](readme-nat.png)

+- Set Interface to *any* in OpenVPN Client Configuration.

 ## Usage

 - If 'keepalive' is checked a background process is started once all tunnels are up.
 It will check the status of all tunnels one by one every 3 seconds.
 If any tunnel of the configured tunnels is down, all tunnels brought down and the cascade will be restarted.

 ## Create

-- Navigate to VPN -> OpenVPN -> Client Multihop
+- Navigate to VPN > OpenVPN > Client Multihop
 - Click the add button
 - Choose 2 OpenVPN Clients from the dropdown menue
 - Click save